Teddy448/smma-website-d0830/content/pages/home.md

       - title: "\U0001F4B8Sell More"
         subtitle: >-
           We create & run campaigns that sell your product efficiently.
-Our team are running campaigns day in and day out for multiple clients, and as you know practice makes perfect.
+Our team is running campaigns day in and day out for multiple clients, and as you know practice makes perfect.
         title_align: left
         content_align: left